imaicom/GRBL-28byj-48/README.md

 This is a modified fork from ruizivo/GRBL-28byj-48-Servo.
 This modification implements all 3-axises XYZ to a 28BYJ-48 stepper motor.

-The motors (28byj-48) are connected to a controller card (Arduino UNO) that uses the chip ULN2003.
+The motors (28byj-48) are connected to a controller card (Arduino UNO or Nano) that uses the chip ULN2003.
 This board is connected to pins.

 | Axis       | ULN2003     | Arduino      |
 |:-----------|------------:|:------------:|